 LOTUS TEMPLE

-Lotus Temple is a proposal for the temple at Burning Man 2023.
+Lotus Temple was a proposal for the temple at Burning Man 2023.

-If chosen, One Future Arts would be the fiscal sponsor.
+If chosen, One Future Arts would have been the fiscal sponsor.

 Lead artist Roger Carr with co-lead Lawrence Grown and architectural team of Luke Wilson, Ricardo Gil, Barrak Darweesh, and Usha Seejarim, along with an extensive team of construction professionals and Burning Man temple builders.